All right, news roundup, information overload hour, toll free.

 Just follow me and you'll be all right.

-Or didn't know where to go and walking off the stage and and President Zelinski of of Ukraine has to go back and get him, ending with him nibbling on a little girl in the creepiest way imaginable.
+Or didn't know where to go and walking off the stage and President Zelensky of Ukraine has to go back and get him, ending with him nibbling on a little girl in the creepiest way imaginable, and then trying to kiss the little girl and the girl recoiling.

-It was like, oh man.
+It was like, oh, man.

 Anyway, Biden's weekend was just a disaster.